uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 The following will provide a narrative description and characterization of the tree dataset, interspersed with summary statistics and plots.
 Throughout this exploratory analysis, four main questions were investigated to guide data exploration:

-1. How do power lines impact the growth of trees? (i.e., number of trees, leaf area, tree height, power lines, by city and/or region)
+1. How do power lines impact the growth of trees? (i.e., number of trees, leaf area, tree height, power lines)
 2. How does setback (tree distance from heated/airconditioned spaces) show in different cities and/or regions? (i.e., correlation with tree height, leaf size, location)
 3. What are the correlations between tree type, land use, height, leaf area, carshade, DBH, CdiaPar, and CDiaPerp for urban tree planning by region and/or city?
 4. How does growth rate (i.e., height per age of tree) differ for each region, land use, city, etc.?